isomerpages/moe-ssrc/projects-awarded/thematic-grant/_posts/2023-05-24-post-Leveraging Shared Experience Of Urban Heat And Bridging Spatial–Temporal Dissonance.md

 |

 This project aims to understand the inconsistency between awareness of Singaporeans about the risks of a changing climate and the extend to which they engage in behaviours that reduce greenhouse gas emissions.

+Findings will contribute to ongoing efforts to improve Singapore's resilience to climate change.